HEALS Survey

 The email includes your unique survey link.

-It will take approximately 10–15 minutes to complete.
-If you're unable to finish the survey in one sitting, your progress will be saved.
-You may use the unique link in your email to access it later.
+It took approximately 10–15 minutes to complete.
+If were unable to finish the survey in one sitting, your progress was be saved.
+You could have used the unique link in your email to access it later.